 3) Cart and browse recovery emails

-With deals coming at them left, right and centre, Black Friday shoppers can find themselves hopping between multiple websites and devices to bag the best deals.
+With deals coming at them left, right and centre, Black Friday shoppers can find themselves hopping between multiple websites and devices to bag the best deals for their holiday shopping.
 For shoppers who might have got distracted and switched to another website before making a purchase from your store, win them back with cart and browse recovery emails.
 The average Fresh Relevance client doing cart and browse abandonment makes £120k extra sales for each £1M of turnover, making this a lucrative Black Friday email tactic.

 Zee & Co sends cart abandoners an email with details of the carted items and a reminder of their Black Tag event.

 4) Price drop alerts